Sehales/twitch-plays-keyboard-controller/README.md

 It enables the Twitch Chat to control most parts of the keys neccessary to play World of Warhips.

 A video showing how it can be used can be found [here](https://www.youtube.com/watch?v=LDJnaGyWRwA).
+If you don't have a GitHub account then send a message on [Twitter](https://twitter.com/PelzMorph)

 ## Instructions